 - 35 calendar days for employment for more than 20 years

-The worker will receive compensation during the holiday period, which will be determined as follows:
+The employee will receive compensation during the holiday period, which will be determined as follows:

 - In the case of paid work with a monthly salary, dividing by twenty-five (25) the amount of the salary received at the time of its granting.

-- If the remuneration has been set per day or per hour, the amount corresponding to the employee will be paid for each day of vacation before the date on which he begins to enjoy them.
+- If the remuneration has been set per day or per hour for each day of vacation, the amount an employee is entitled to receive on the day prior to the date on which the vacation begins will be paid to an employee.

 Effective December 1, 2020, the national minimum wage in Argentina is at 20588 Argentina Pesos/month.